Doing good work can make you feel a bit stupid

 What are we doing now that is so fast?

 The new implementation doesn’t trace methods or call a method of our choosing.
-For each line we modify a counter.
-The location of the counter and modification of it are placed directly into the ilAsm code for each C#./VB.Net method.
-Our first implementation of .Net Coverage Validator could not do this because our shared memory mapped coverage data architecture did not allow it – the shared memory may have moved during the execution run and thus the embedded counter location would be invalidated.
+For each line, we modify a counter.
+The location of the counter and modification of it is placed directly into the ilAsm code for each C#./VB.Net method.
+Our first implementation of .Net Coverage Validator could not do this because our shared memory-mapped coverage data architecture did not allow it – the shared memory may have moved during the execution run and thus the embedded counter location would be invalidated.
 The new architecture allows the pointer to the counter to be fixed.